 There's no dish more synonymous with Peruvian food than ceviche, and perhaps no better place to order it than La Mar (which means "The Sea" in Spanish).

+Opened in 2005, La Mar is a part of Gastón Acurio's global restaurant empire.
 The first location opened on La Mar Avenue, a neighborhood known for ceviche restaurants in the Miraflores district.
+He has since expanded La Mar to Buenos Aires, Bogotá, Santiago, Miami, and San Francisco.

-But, as I continued to give it a try at nicer restaurants such as Astrid & Gastón and La Mar, I came to appreciate it.
+My first few experiences with ceviche weren't that great.
+But, as I continued to try it at nicer restaurants such as Astrid & Gastón and La Mar, I came to appreciate it.
+La Mar ranked #30 in Latin America for 2024.

 Rafael